 3. Compressed Mode

 Compress mode is used in the case of big file size.
 If the file size is big, it cannot send over the internet connection because of the size limit.
 In Compressed mode, a large file is compressed into a small size and then sends over the internet.

 For transforming a file over a data connection, it uses one of the following data structures.

 - Data structure: This is a default file structure.
 It contains a stream of bytes.

 - Record structure: This structure can be used only with a text file.
 It divides a file into records.

-- Page structure: The entire file is divided into a number of pages and each page contains page number and page header.
+- Page structure: The entire file is divided into several pages, and each page contains a page number and page header.
 Pages can access sequentially or randomly.

 This has been a guide to What is FTP?.
 Here we have discuss the working, types and transmission modes of FTP with a detail explanation.
 You can also go through our other suggested articles to learn more –